toreau/DateTime-Format-Human-Duration-Simple/README.md

         locale => 'de',                 # optional (default = 'en')
     );

-# What's the "serial comma"?
+# What is the "serial comma"?

 The "serial comma", also called the "oxford comma", is an optional comma before the word "and" (and/or other separating words) at the end of the list.
 Consider